oscartanner/screen_element/README.md

 # Screen Element

-A lib to create screen element that can be used with Appium or Calabash
+A lib to create screen elements that can be used with Appium